jallen73/Bioinformatics-tutorials-fungal-genomics/README.md

 ### Acknowledgements

 Creation of these tutorials was supported by The National Science Foundation DEB #2115191 and Eastern Washington University.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 <img src="https://user-images.githubusercontent.com/17323363/179559477-c3fdfa60-9886-405b-9aea-124c9305ad88.png" width="100"> <img src="https://user-images.githubusercontent.com/17323363/179559504-9ec579ac-a34e-4279-8472-f3f17df77025.png" width="300">